scottleechua/tele-post-formatter/README.md

 # tele-post-formatter

-Formats text for Twitter, Bluesky, and Instagram.
+A Telegram bot that formats text for Twitter, Bluesky, and Instagram.
 Detects names with spaCy, looks up handles via Bluesky API and Google (Serper), and splits long posts correctly per platform.

 ## Setup